SingleManTH/agiletoolkit.org/docs/data/dsql/overview.md

 But for projects where you need the full power of your chosen RDBMS you have access to all advanced data types, transactions, joins, sub-queries, aggregates, functions and other vendor-specific features.
 Currently DSQL can be used with MySQL, SQLite, PostgreSQL and Oracle.
 Queries are optimized to match the syntax of your database.
 If you need any vendor-specific feature that's not already available in the class, it's easy to [extend DSQL](/docs/relational/extending) to add it.

-DSQL does not attempt to completely overlap PDO, though it implements all the most useful features.
-But you can still [access the PDO object]() embedded in DSQL objects if you have advanced requirements.

 ### Modify Existing Queries At Any Time

 Unlike most query builders DSQL allows you to add or remove any element of your query at any time, including fields, joins, conditions and parametric variables.
 Even after you execute the query, you can still reconfigure and reuse the object.